September 17, 2025

 Workday CEO Carl Eschenbach announces 'transformational' acquisition of Sana at Workday Rising 2025

-Workday has entered into a definitive agreement to acquire AI company Sana – announced at Workday Rising 2025 held in sunny California.
-UNLEASH was there and spoke to Workday’s CEO Carl Eschenbach to find out more.
+Workday has entered into a definitive agreement to acquire AI company Sana - announced at Workday Rising 2025 held in sunny California.
+UNLEASH Editorial was there to hear from Workday’s CEO Carl Eschenbach on the rationale behind the buy.

 Workday has entered into a definitive agreement to acquire Sana, a leader in AI-powered enterprise knowledge.